TimoSto/ThesorTeX/services/thesisTool/documentation/documentation_en.md

-MainTitle: Usage of the tool for bibliography management
+# Usage of the tool for bibliography management
-title: What can I use this tool for?
+## What can I use this tool for?
 This tool facilitates the creation and formatting of bibliography entries.
 It builds on the ***Template for academic papers***.

 The motivation for this was that adjustments to *BibLaTeX* can be very cumbersome and complicated.
 The scope of functions is roughly summarised as follows: